 The rolling Piedmont continues until it meets the Appalachian Mountains in Central Pennsylvania.

-What did Philadelphia look like before the building of the City?
-Probably, much looked like the wetlands and riverine forests at the John Heinz National Wildlife Refugee in South Philly.
+What did Philadelphia’s Coastal Plain look like before the building of the City?
+Probably, much like the wetlands and riverine forests at the John Heinz National Wildlife Refuge at Tinicum in South Philly.

 The City of Philadelphia was established on a raised area of the Coastal Plain.
 This helped the city escape some of the flooding of the Schuylkill and Delaware rivers.
 But, as the city spread, homes and buildings were built on places of lower elevation and the wetland area of the Delaware River.
-This is why Southwest Philly floods during heavy rains.
+This is why Southwest Philly and West Philly flood during heavy rains.

 I have stood in wetlands within the city limits that are lower than sea level.
 City Hall is about thirty feet above sea level.